1jour1vin

 Manuals

-Fractional pressing, cold settling, temperature-controlled alcoholic fermentation, malolactic fermentation, no dosage, cold stabilization (-4°C) and clay filtration.
+Staged pressing, cold settling, temperature-controlled alcoholic fermentation, malolactic fermentation, no added sugar, cold stabilization (-4°C), and clay filtration

 Livestock farming

-8 months in neutral vats, then aged in bottles on lees for 3 years
+Aged for 8 months in neutral tanks, then aged in bottles on the lees for 3 years

 Alcohol content